florentgl/florentgl/README.md

 - 🔭 I’m currently working on some personal web projects

-- 🌱 I’m currently learning ReactJS and VueJS.
+- 🌱 I’m currently learning ReactJS and Spree.

 - 💬 Ask me about Front End, Astro-photography and Ski.